Monastic Wales.

 c.1204Contact with mother-house - Following King John’s loss of Normandy, Maine, Anjou and Touraine to the king of France, relations and communications between Abergavenny and its mother-house were impeded and visitation was more irregular.
 [1 sources]

-c.1291Wealth - According to the figures compiled for the Taxatio Ecclesiastica, Abergavenny had an estimated income of £51 17s 10 ½ d, held 241 acres and had two mills.
+c.1291Wealth - According to the figures compiled for the Taxatio Ecclesiastica, Abergavenny had an estimated income of £51 17s 10 ½ d, held 241 acres and held two mills.
+[2 sources]

 c.1294Custody - Shortly after the outbreak of war Abergavenny was seized by the Crown as an alien priory.
 [1 sources]